FREQUENTLY ASKED QUESTIONS - 2017

 Locations are created by a site organizer.
 Talk to your site organizer (your local Jam organizer) and ask him/her to create the location.
 Once the location is created, you can fill out your profile and choose it.
 Some locations leave this option closed until the start of GGJ, again just check with your local organizer.

 I am the site organizer, how do I register my location?

-Site registration usually opens in October.
+Site registration usually opens as the start of October each year.
 In the meantime, you may wish to read the manual to be prepared.